phippp/regex-parser/README.md

 # RegEx Parser

 This is part of my final year project for Loughborough University.
 I am developing a compiler that converts regular expressions with back references to the logic FC.
-The plan is to then further optimize the result to make evaluation more effecient.
+The plan is to then further optimize the result to make evaluation more efficient.

+## Compilation

+To compile this into a runnable `.jar` file, you will need [maven](https://maven.apache.org).
+Then from the root of this project simply run `mvn clean install`.

 ## Syntax